sjaakp/yii2-comus/README.md

 A comment directly on a subject is said to be of *level 0*.
 A comment on such comment is said to be a *reply* or a comment of *level 1*.
 And so on.
-The maximum level of a comment is settable in the configuration.
+The maximum level of a comment is settable in the module configuration.
 Default is 0, meaning that only direct comments are possible.
 Don't set the maximum level to high, if only because each level indents somewhat.

 Notice that if the moderator deletes a comment, all of its replies are deleted as well.